Rotax 503

 The Rotax 503 is a 37 kW, inline 2-cylinder, two-stroke aircraft engine, built by BRP-Rotax GmbH & Co.
 KG of Austria for use in ultralight aircraft.

+For decades the engine was one of the most popular and reputedly reliable aircraft engines in its class (two-stroke, under 60 horsepower), and it remains widely used and supported.

 As of 2011 the Rotax 503 is no longer in production.
+However, a Russian manufacturer has developed an approximate reproduction, the RMZ 500.
+Rotax subsequently offered only one other two-stroke engine for aircraft, the partially water-cooled Rotax 582.

 Design and development

 The Rotax 503 is piston ported with air-cooled cylinders and heads, utilizing either an engine driven fan and cowl, or free air cooling.
 Lubrication is either by use of pre-mixed fuel and oil or oil injection from an externally mounted oil tank.
 The 503 has dual independent breakerless, magneto capacitor-discharge ignition (CDI) systems.
 It can be equipped with either one or two piston-type carburetors.
 It uses a manifold-driven pneumatic fuel pump to provide fuel pressure.
 An optional High Altitude Compensation kit is available.

 The engine's propeller drive is via a Rotax type B, C, or E style gearbox.
 The standard engine includes a muffler exhaust system with an extra after-muffler as optional.
 The standard starter is a recoil start type, with an electric starter optional.
 An integral alternating current generator producing 170 watts at 12 volts with external rectifier-regulator is optional.
 The engine includes an intake air filter and can be fitted with an intake silencer system.